 Nameless.
 I am a flawed illusion.
-A slave to desire and passion, the essential fool without whom the sages would pine under the burden of sterile perfection.
+Another slave to desire and passion, the essential fool without whom the sages would pine under the burden of sterile perfection.
 Suffer kindly the scribbles, and the Moggerel doggerel.
 It would be better to burn it, or hide it away for 500 years.
-Future white clouds could then re-discover it, and hold it up for its true worth: an insight into the destructive, primitive species of Pre-Enlightenment Man, who trudged incessantly through the Red Dust.
-Who fought and bickered, and sought only power and glory.
+Future roving white clouds could then re-discover it, and hold it up for its true worth: an insight into the destructive, primitive species of Pre-Enlightenment Man, who trudged incessantly through the clinging Red Dust, seeking illusory Permanence, where only Change is constant.
+Who fought and bickered, and sought instant gratification, Power over men, and the vanity of Glory.
 And who eventually blew this world to hell.
 Right?
 Anybody got a pickle sandwich?

 Series This Belongs To

 Be the first person to like this story !!

 A nostalgic Photo: 'my old bird' - a Hughes 500 that never let me down